sketch-hq/SketchAPI/docs/guides/bundles.md

 For now it's fine to omit it.

+#### `suppliesData`

+Indicates if the plugin supplies some data.
+If `true`, it results in the data icon showing in the plugin preferences for the plugin.

 #### `disableCocoaScriptPreprocessor`

 This is an advanced setting, and it defaults to `false`.
 When set to `true`, it will disable CocoaScript's own preprocessor.
-This way, you'll be able to use build systems like browserify or ES6 module syntax to develop your plugins.
+This way, you'll be able to use build systems like [skpm](https://skpm.io) or ES6 module syntax to develop your plugins.

 Setting this option to `true` does the following:

-* disables `@import` support, you'll have to take care of your imports manually
+- disables `@import` support, you'll have to take care of your imports manually
-* disables bracket syntax (i.e: `[obj msg:]`), you'll have to use dot-syntax only
+- disables bracket syntax (i.e: `[obj msg:]`), you'll have to use dot-syntax only

 #### `commands`